 If you need any additional facilities, like water supply or specific power needs, mention them here.
 Clearly state what steps you’ve taken or need to take to secure the necessary permissions for these requirements.

-Outline the production process and the time it takes to create one unit.
-Identify any factors that could disrupt the production flow and share your strategies for addressing these issues to prevent delays.
+Identify any factors that could disrupt this workflow and share your strategies for managing these issues to avoid delays.

 Discuss your pricing strategy for products or services.
 Specify the approach you used—whether cost-plus, value-based, or competitive pricing.
 Include final prices, providing a breakdown if there are different tiers or packages.
 Also, make sure to connect these costs to your operating budget to ensure they fit within your overall financial plan.